stepzen-dev/snippets/rest/tls/README.md

 For more information on using TLS in your REST apis and other services [see our documentation](https://www.ibm.com/docs/en/api-connect-graphql/saas?topic=directives-directive-rest#tls-string__title__1).

-[Environment](https://www.ibm.com/docs/en/api-connect-graphql/saas?topic=environment-tls-configuration-properties).
-Check that the revision is newer than : 2025-11-18.

 ## Using `@rest(tls:)`

 This examples demonstrates a number of API Connect for GraphQL capabilities: